Protecting a Critical Mineral for Future Generations

 Potash added to Critical Minerals List

-“The work of the USGS is at the heart of our nation’s mission to reduce our vulnerability to disruptions in the supply of critical minerals.
+“The US is currently 96% import reliant on this critical crop nutrient.
+The work of the USGS is at the heart of our nation’s mission to reduce our vulnerability to disruptions in the supply of critical minerals.
 Any shortage of these resources constitutes a strategic vulnerability for the security and prosperity of the United States.”

 Dr. Tim Petty, Assistant Secretary of the Interior for Water and Science